datahubio/tutorial/README.md

-# Tutorial: Publishing data rich documents on DataHub Next
+# Tutorial: Publishing data rich documents on DataHub

-Hi, welcome to DataHub Next : ).
-In this tutorial we are going to cover the basics of publishing a data rich document on our initial version of DataHub Next.
+Hi, welcome to DataHub : ).
+In this tutorial we are going to cover the basics of publishing a data rich document.

 ### But wait, what is a data rich document?

 A data rich document is a document in which the writer can easily mix formatted text content with data visualizations.
 This means that you don't have to code nor embed your charts and tables, those can be added to the document with a very simple syntax, passing inline-data or simply referencing your data files.
-What you end up with is a plain text, human-readable document which is simple to edit and looks awesome when rendered in DataHub Next!
+What you end up with is a plain text, human-readable document which is simple to edit and looks awesome when rendered in DataHub!

 ### What does this syntax looks like?

 The structure and text formatting of the documents are created with markdown (take a look at [this guide](https://www.datopian.com/playbook/markdown) to learn more about markdown).
 But it's not simply markdown, it's markdown on steroids: writers are capable of easily adding tables of content, mathematical formulas, data visualizations and more!

 And guess what?
-What you are reading right now is a data rich document powered by DataHub Next, that's why we can do this:
+What you are reading right now is a data rich document powered by DataHub, that's why we can do this:

 <LineChart data={
     [